drewrl3v/drewrl3v.github.io/04-about.md

 permalink: /about/
 ---

-This static site hosts my loose thoughts, notes, publications, and a variety of random puzzles.
+This static site hosts my loose thoughts, notes, publications, and a variety of random ideas.